 Faculty want students who are actively engaged in learning.
 Students can – and should – bring their ideas to the table.
-Each first year student will take discussion-based seminar classes – a First Year Seminar (FYS) and Writing 111 (unless they got AP/IB credit).
+Each first year student will take discussion-based seminar classes – a First Year Seminar (FYS) and Writing 111 (unless they got AP/IB credit and are placed in a different writing level).
+These classes are deliberately small and offer a lot of room for students to participate actively.
 Students should feel free to speak up, ask questions, and voice their opinion.
-Your student doesn’t have to agree with everything other students (or even the professor) say in these seminars – sometimes the best classes are ones where there are vastly differing opinions and ideas.
+Your student doesn’t have to agree with everything other students (or even the professor) say during these seminars – sometimes the best classes are ones where there are vastly differing opinions and ideas.
 Those hearty discussions often prompt the most learning.

-As the semester continues, and students have received grades on tests or papers, they become more comfortable with the pace of college level work and what is expected of them.
-For now, parents and families can help by listening and providing encouragement, reminding their student to do the best they can, to get any help they need, and be to be honest in all academic (and other) matters.
+A lot of the pressure and anxiety students feel about class are tied to what they think your expectations are (whether real or imagined).
+Students tend to be terribly afraid of disappointing their loved ones with “bad” grades and are their own toughest critics (we’ll talk about that in a future weekly message).
+For now, know that as the semester continues, and students receive more grades on tests or papers, they will become more comfortable with the pace of college level work and what is expected of them.
+You can help by listening and providing encouragement, reminding their student to do the best they can, to get any help they need, and be to be honest in all academic (and other) matters.

 To contact the Office of Family Engagement, please visit our contact page.